 - Direct Mail

 - Banner Ads

 - Drop Cards

-Here are a few of my best tips for CO-OP Ads:
+Here are a few of my best tips for MLM CO-OP Ads:

-# 9 The Follow Up – The follow up is very important.
+The follow-up is very important.
+In fact, the fortune is in the follow-up.
 Don’t expect to just call your new leads one time and then have them join your team.
 Most people need seven to twenty follow ups before they make the decision to buy or join.
 Build a list with your new leads.
 Send them information by email, mail and phone.
-Don’t pressure or bug them, but have a good follow up system in place that stays in touch with each lead at least once or twice a month for at least one year.
+Don’t pressure or bug them, but have a good follow-up system in place that stays in touch with each lead at least once or twice a month for at least one year.

 The bottom line is that CO-OP Ads can be a great way to advertise a network marketing business, especially for new distributors with no marketing or sales experience.
 If you have a team, it would be in your best interest to contact everyone and schedule your own CO-OP Ads.
 If you don’t feel comfortable doing this yourself, contact someone in your upline and see if they will help you get started.

 In addition, make sure you take the time to train your team members on proper phone skills and scripts.
 Each team member needs to know what to say to their leads, to be able to answer questions and overcome objections.
 This part is normally the missing ingredient.

 I should also chime in and tell you that nothing will ever beat face to face prospecting.
 Normally, the leads you get through a CO-OP ad are crappy compared to people you meet in everyday life.
 Just food for thought.

 What are your thoughts?
 What type of results have you gotten with your MLM CO-OP ads?
 Leave a comment below and share your thoughts.
 I look forward to hearing from you.